 Two osprey nests are located at PAF.
 They are within 660 feet of the GEW, project trailers and the train unloading building, garages, and Breaker 3 buildings.
 If the timing of deconstruction/demolition of these structures cannot be modified to avoid nesting seasons, coordination with USDA-Wildlife Services would be required for guidance to ensure compliance under the EO 13186 - Responsibilities of Federal Agencies to Protect Migratory Birds and to avoid impacts.
-Any unavoidable disturbance to these birds would captured under existing permits held by USDA-Wildlife Services.
+Any unavoidable disturbance to these birds would be authorized under existing permits held by USDA-Wildlife Services.

 No caves for gray bat, Indiana bat, or northern long-eared bat exist in the project area or would be impacted by decontamination and deconstruction activities.
-No tree removal is anticipated in association with decontamination and deconstruction activities.
-Therefore, no forested summer roosting or foraging habitat for Indiana bat or northern long-eared bat would be impacted.
+Up to five acres of moderately suitable summer roosting habitat could be removed in association with the demolition of the 69-kV transmission line.
 Aquatic foraging habitat exists for all three species over the Green River and marginally over ash ponds.
-Nineteen buildings proposed for demolition offer potential habitat roosting for these bats based on construction, light exposure. ingress/egress points, and temperature.
-No bats or evidence of bats was observed during initial building surveys.
+Nineteen buildings proposed for demolition offer potential habitat roosting for these bats based on construction, light exposure, ingress/egress points, and temperature.
+No bats or evidence of bats was observed during building surveys.
 TVA would conduct presence/absence surveys at least one month prior to demolition of these structures to determine if listed bat species are utilizing these buildings.
+If evidence of bat use warrants seasonal modification or removal, TVA will strive to (and in most cases anticipates being able to) accommodate seasonal modification or removal.
+Risk to human safety, however, will take priority.
+For projectspecific cases in which TVA is unable to accommodate seasonal modification or removal. and federally listed bat species are present, TVA will consult with the USFWS to determine the best approach in the context of the project-specific circumstance.
+This may include establishment of artificial roosts before demolition of structures with bats present.

 A number of activities associated with the proposed project, including building demolition, were addressed in TVA's programmatic consultation with the USFWS on routine actions and federally listed bats in accordance with Endangered Species Act (ESA) Section 7(a)(2) and completed in April 2018.
 For those activities with potential to affect bats, TVA committed to implementing specific conservation measures.
-These activities and associated conservation measures are identified on pages 5-7 of the TVA Bat Strategy Project Screening Form (Appendix B) and need to be reviewed/implemented as part of the proposed project.
+These activities and associated conservation measures are identified on pages 5-8 of the TVA Bat Strategy Project Review Form (Appendix B) and would be implemented as part of the proposed project.
 With the implementation of identified conservation measures, no significant impacts would occur to gray bat, Indiana bat, or northern long-eared bat.